A new Fukushima?

-Why Aachen, in West Germany, distributed iodine pills for free in the whole region?
-From September the authorities of the German city started a two-months-long prevention program in order to contain the collateral damages “in case of a serious nuclear accident”.
+Why is Aachen, located in the west of Germany, distributing iodine pills to the whole region free of charge?
+Since September the authorities of the German city have started a two-months-long prevention program in order to contain collateral damage “in case of a serious nuclear accident”.

-A similar thing was done by Netherlands, that in the same week started to distribute iodine pills– main defense for the organism and in particular for the thyroid against the radiations – to 3 millions of citizens.
+A similar program was implemented in the Netherlands, that in the same week started to distribute iodine pills– specifically to defend the body and in particular the thyroid against radiation – to 3 millions of citizens.

-What Germans and Dutch are worried about are the two nuclear power plants of Doel and Tihange, placed in Belgian territory but very close to the borders.
-Two nuclear power plants built during the Seventies and that recently are raising concerns.
-It is not by chance that the decision of Aachen and The Hague came few time after the publication of investigations and scientific studies warning about the safety conditions of the two Belgian power plants.
+What Germans and the Dutch are worried about are Doel and Tihange’s two nuclear power plants, located in Belgian territory but very close to the borders.
+The two nuclear power plants were built during the seventies and have recently begun raising concerns.
+It is not by chance that the decision taken by Aachen and The Hague came so soon after publication of the investigations and scientific studies warning about the safety conditions of the two power plants.

-The international scientific community wonders about the reason of the presence of some cracks in the metal walls, 20 centimeters thick, of the reactor 3 in Doel and of the reactor 2 in Tihange.
-Among the others, a study by two professors of the renown Leuven University, René Boonen and Jan Peirs, highlighted the inconsistency, from a scientific point of view, of the official explanations provided by the Belgian Federal Agency for the Control of the Nuclear Energy (FANC, ed) to justify the expansion of these cracks both in number and in dimension.
+The international scientific community has raised concerns regarding the presence of some cracks in the metal walls, 20 centimeters thick, of reactor 3 of the Doel plan and of reactor 2 in Tihange.
+Among others, a study by two renowned professors from Leuven University, René Boonen and Jan Peirs, highlights the inconsistencies, from a scientific point of view, of the official explanations provided by the Belgian Federal Agency for the Control of the Nuclear Energy (FANC, ed) to justify the expansion of these cracks both in number and dimension.

-The reactors are cracked: the flakes keep on expanding and could cause a nuclear disaster.
+The reactors are cracked: the fractures continue to expand and could lead to a nuclear disaster.

-Contacted by Gli Occhi della Guerra to get explanations, however, the two academics refused to answer, hiding behind a radio silence to “generate a climate of good will”.
-The issue is crucial yet, especially in a country where the nuclear energy represents the 60% of the total energy supply.
+Contacted by Gli Occhi della Guerra in an attempt of finding an explanation, however, the two academics refused to answer, hiding behind a radio silence to “generate a climate of good will”.
+This is a crucial issue, especially in a country where nuclear energy represents 60% of the total energy supply.

-Maybe it is not by chance that in the end of September the rector of the KU Leuven Luc Sels, through the important newspaper Standaard, asked the academics to “stop making great statements” to the press.
+It is likely not a coincidence that at the end of September the rector of the Catholic University of Louvain, Luc Sels, through the important newspaper Standaard, appealed to other academics to “stop making inflammatory statements” to the press.

-He probably referred to the intervention – published few days earlier by the same newspaper – in which Professor Walter Bogaerts, lecturer of materials engineering and nuclear engineering at the same university, asked for the immediate closure of the two reactors based right on the research of Boonen and Peirs.
+He was likely referring to the article – published few days earlier by the same newspaper – in which Professor Walter Bogaerts, lecturer of material engineering and nuclear engineering at the same university, asking for the immediate closure of the two reactors based on the research completed by Boonen and Peirs.

-Unlike his young colleagues, however, Bogaerts does not refuse to be interviewed.
-On the contrary he reaffirms, providing new argumentation, his thesis.
+Unlike his younger colleagues, however, Bogaerts did not refuse to be interviewed.
+On the contrary he has doubled down on what he has doubled down, providing additional arguments, the following is his thesis.

-The cracks on the reactors were noted for the first time in 2012, but after some inspections the reactors got the authorisation to go on with their activity.
+The cracks on the reactors were noticed for the first time in 2012, but after inspection of the reactors authorisation was given to continue operations.

-They were immediately identified as hydrogen flakes, flakes in the metallic material naturally due to chemical processes of hydrogen transformation.
-“The normal size of the hydrogen flakes is the same of a nail – Professor Bogaerts explains – but in 2012 they founded flakes up to 4 centimeters big.
-And new inspections done in 2014 started detecting a growth of these cracks, both in number and in dimension”.
+They were immediately identified as hydrogen flakes, naturally occuring cracks in the metallic material caused by the chemical processes of hydrogen transformation.
+“The normal size of hydrogen flakes are around that of a fingernail – Professor Bogaerts explains – but in 2012 they founded flakes up to 4 centimeters long.
+Following new inspections completed in 2014, the flakes were found to have grown even further, both in number and in dimension”.

-In fact the second round of inspections found 13047 cracks in Doel and 3149 in Tihange: a double-digit-increase, in percentage, compared to two years earlier.
-And there is more.
-The biggest flakes – which luckily are parallel and not perpendicular to the walls – in 2014 grew in dimension from 4 centimeters to 9 centimeters.
+The second round of inspections found 13047 cracks in Doel and 3149 in Tihange: a double-digit-increase, in percentage, compared to two years earlier.
+Not only this, but the biggest flakes – which luckily are parallel and not perpendicular to the walls – in 2014 grew from 4 centimeters to 9 centimeters in dimension.

-After new examinations done during the last year , the FANC announced on its official website that “there were not developments” in the situation of the hydrogen flakes.
-“Thanks to the intervention of Greenpeace Belgium, however – Bogaerts explains – the FANC was forced to publish a report commissioned to the French agency Areva, saying that they found new and bigger flakes compared to 2014”.
+After new examinations completed last year , FANC announced on its official website that “there were no new developments” regarding the hydrogen flakes situation.
+“Thanks to the intervention of Greenpeace Belgium, however – Bogaerts explains – the FANC was forced to publish a report commissioned to the French agency Areva, saying in fact there had been found new and larger flakes compared to 2014”.

 According to Bogaerts – who contests the official version provided by the Belgian authorities, often saying that the cracks already existed and had not been detected during the previous inspections – such an increase can be explained “only by a growth of the flakes during the operations”.
-A theory made even more preoccupying by the fact that, after each inspection, the reactors always got the authorisation to work.
+A theory made even more troubling by the fact that, after each inspection, the reactors always received authorisation to operate.

 Contacted by Gli Occhi della Guerra, the FANC did not provide any answer or clarification.
 Yet is a very delicate issue, because if the cracks connect among themselves the material contained in the reactor will pour out, with unimaginable consequences.
 The power plant in Doel, in particular, is placed in the outskirts of Aachen, in the middle of a metropolitan area that counts hundreds of thousands of inhabitants.